ucb-cyarp/vitis/src/docs/generator.md

        the emitted partition's compute function.
 The compute function also contains an inner loop which loops over the samples in a block.
 A reset function is also emitted for each partition.
 The partition emit is handled by MultiThreadEmitterHelpers::emitPartitionThreadC.
-The actual emitting of operators (Nodes) within the partition is handled within this function by MultiThreadEmitterHelpers::emitSelectOpsSchedStateUpdateContext
+The actual emitting of operators (Nodes) within the partition is handled within this function by MultiThreadEmit::emitSelectOpsSchedStateUpdateContext

     e.
 Emit Telemetry Helpers (if requested): Emits helper files for telemetry recording if requested.
 Also emits the telemetry config JSON file to be used by VitisTelemetryDash